2024-final-project-ironhack/Business-Case-Analysis-and-Recommendation-for-Rental-Users-in-Madrid-and-Barcelona/Readme.md

 **Advice for Airbnb Users:**

 1. **Budget Adjustment:**
-   - **Madrid:** If your budget is around 150 euros per night, consider increasing it by just 10 euros to significantly expand your range of available apartments.
+   - **Madrid:** If your budget is around 150 euros per night, consider increasing it by just 10 euros to significantly expand the range of available apartments.
    - **Barcelona:**
      - For "economic" travelers, raising your budget from 180 to 190 euros can provide more options.
      - For "luxury" travelers, increasing your budget from 230 to 240 euros can give you access to a wider selection of accommodations.

 2. **Consider Bed Type and Bedrooms:** Since the number of bedrooms and the type of bed have a strong impact on price, carefully consider these factors when selecting an Airbnb.

-3. **Broader Selection in Madrid:** For those prioritizing budget, Madrid offers a greater variety of "economic" and "low-cost" accommodations compared to Barcelona.
+3. **Broader Selection in Madrid:** For those prioritising budget, Madrid offers a greater variety of "economic" and "low-cost" accommodations compared to Barcelona.
 This makes Madrid a more attractive option for budget-conscious travelers.

 By keeping these insights in mind, an user can make more informed decisions and find the best accommodations that fit their preferences and budget in both Barcelona and Madrid.